browserengineering/book/book/animations.md

         return True
 ```

-You should now be able to create this animation with your browser:
+You should now be able to create this animation:^[In this
+example, I added in a simultaneous opacity animation to demonstrate that our
+browser supports it.]

 <iframe src="examples/example13-transform-transition.html" style="width:350px;height:450px">
 </iframe>